reyesgo/cybersec-project-docs/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because it increases efficiency and allows us to quickly scale our environment through the use of playbooks.
+For example, if we want to install an updated version of a specific type of software to a group of machines in our enviroment.
+We can accomplish this by creating a new host group in the hosts file, writing out all the IP addresses of the machines that need to be updated under that group and create a playbook to install the update to all machines in the group through the playbook.

 The playbook implements the following tasks:
 - first step is to install docker.io to download the package containing the docker platform to our system.